Spacetime and Physical Equivalence: Theories, duality, and physical equivalence

 There is a way in which this inference, from dual models with internal interpretations, to identical worlds, might fail: there might be more than one internal interpretation, and therefore more than one codomain $D_W$ described by the theory.
 For in that case, despite the isomorphism of the two models, one might be tempted to think that one model could be better interpreted in one way, and the other better interpreted in another way.

-But I take this objection to be misguided: remember that, by definition, an internal interpretation is not supposed to discern between models, since it starts from the theory, as a triple, {\it and nothing else}.
-So, there can be no physical reason to prioritize one model over the other---they both describe the world equally well.
+But I take this objection to be misguided: the point is that, even if there is more than one internal interpretation, the reference of a given internal interpretation is the same for any two isomorphic models.
+Remember that, by definition, an internal interpretation cannot discern between models, because it starts from the theory, as a triple, {\it and nothing else}.
+So, there can be no reason for the interpretation to distinguish one model from the other---they both describe the world equally well and in the same way, according to that internal interpretation.
 In other words: {\it even if a single common core admitted several internal interpretations, each of them would refer to a single possible world, which would be the single reference of the corresponding internal interpretation of all the models isomorphic to the common core.}